MicrosoftDocs/sdk-api/sdk-api-src/content/rdpencomapi/nn-rdpencomapi-irdpsrapiclipboarduseevents.md

 ---
 UID: NN:rdpencomapi.IRDPSRAPIClipboardUseEvents
 title: IRDPSRAPIClipboardUseEvents
-author: windows-driver-content
+author: windows-sdk-content
 description: Implement this interface on the sharer side to track or control use of the clipboard.
 If you do not enable clipboard sharing, this interface has no effect.
 You need to set a value for the SetClipboardRedirectCallback property described in Property.
 old-location: rdp\irdpsrapiclipboarduseevents.htm
 old-project: Rdp
 ms.assetid: 76ea520c-64c2-4096-ab21-9714b98b5dac
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 3/28/2018
+ms.date: 03/28/2018
 ms.keywords: IRDPSRAPIClipboardUseEvents, IRDPSRAPIClipboardUseEvents interface [RDP], IRDPSRAPIClipboardUseEvents interface [RDP],described, rdp.irdpsrapiclipboarduseevents, rdpencomapi/IRDPSRAPIClipboardUseEvents
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: interface
 req.header: rdpencomapi.h
 req.include-header: